MoApplesnOranges/car-ify/README.md

 ## Service microservice

 For the inventory, Matt and I separated the endpoints based on entities.
 He took vehicleModel and I took manufacturer.
-We split the automobile entity in two with Matt taking create an automobile and I created the automobile list.
+We split the automobile entity in two with Matt taking create an automobile form and I created the automobile list.

 For the service microservice, I initiated through creating views, models, and urls for the API endpoints.
 I then tested to make sure they all worked using Insomnia.
 After which I tested my polling to make sure it was connected to AutomobileVO.